 The unit normally comes factory set and calibrated for a 130°F (54.4°C) setpoint (default value).
 However, if a different setpoint temperature is desired, it can be changed using the procedure in Section 4.6.1.
-Temperature control calibration should be performed each time the setpoint is changed.
+If the setpoint is changed, it must be done prior to temperature control calibration.